Probate Q&A Series

 Apply the Law

 North Carolina uses a structured creditor-claims system in probate.
 After appointment, the personal representative (executor or administrator) must publish a Notice to Creditors and, for certain known creditors, also send the notice directly.
-Creditors generally must present a written claim that includes basic identifying information and the basis/amount of the debt.
+Creditors generally must present a written claim that includes the amount or item claimed, the basis for the claim, and the claimant’s name and address.
 The personal representative then reviews claims and either allows them for payment from estate funds or rejects them, which can force the creditor to file a lawsuit within a short window to keep the claim alive.

 Key Requirements

-• Proper presentment (in writing): A creditor generally must submit a written claim with enough detail to identify the creditor, the amount claimed (or what is being claimed), and why the estate allegedly owes it.
+• Proper presentment (in writing): A creditor generally must submit a written claim stating the amount or item claimed, the basis for the claim, and the claimant’s name and address.

 • Timely filing within the claims period: The Notice to Creditors sets a deadline that must be at least three months from the first publication, and some creditors may get a later deadline tied to when notice is mailed or delivered to them.

 • Administrator review (allow or reject): The administrator should evaluate whether the claim is valid and supported.
-If the administrator rejects the claim, the creditor may need to sue within a limited time after receiving written notice of rejection.
+If the administrator rejects the claim, the creditor generally must sue within three months after written notice of rejection to avoid being barred.

 What the Statutes Say